 There are three elements to shopping in central Brixton: street markets, covered arcades, and shops.
 As part of the development of the Saturday markets on Brixton Station Road, the Brixton Society has introduced a monthly Heritage Walk on the second Saturday of the month when the Makers’ Market is held (see the Calendar for dates).

-Next walk:10 May 2014, tickets £3 (includes book) The walk starts from the corner of Beehive Place and Brixton Station Road at 2.30pm and takes around one and a quarter hours.
+Next walk:9 August 2014, tickets £3 (includes book) The walk starts from the corner of Beehive Place and Brixton Station Road at 2.30pm and takes around one and a quarter hours.

 You can buy tickets on the day from a stall in Brixton Station Road from 12.00 to 2.30pm.
 Look for our stall.